Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Community-based organizations are a vital first line of defense in the fight against STDs and HIV/AIDS in particular.
 They generate awareness and foster social change while providing access to testing and treatment.

 CFHC’s Lake Wales Clinic offers confidential testing and treatment for HIV, hepatitis B/C, syphilis, gonorrhea, and chlamydia.
-The minimum fee for services is $25, but you won’t be denied services due to an inability to pay.
-All patients are charged using a sliding fee scale, and Medicaid and Medicare are accepted.
+There is a $25 service fee, but as an FQHC all patients can be considered for the sliding fee scale, in addition most insurances are accepted, as well as, Medicare and Medicaid.
 Services are provided in English and Spanish.
 Appointments are preferred but not required.
+Patients can receive STD testing at all of their primary care locations.
 Clinic hours are Monday through Thursday from 7:30 a.m. to 5:30 p.m. and Fridays from 8 a.m. to 5 p.m.

 305 West Central Avenue